The End (Agents of S.H.I.E.L.D.): Writing

 At the end of February 2018, the writers were planning the end of the pod, and were planning for the final episode to be able to serve as both a season and series finale, with some elements that could be adjusted based on whether the series was renewed for a sixth season or not.
-Whedon added, "we're ready for if this is the end.
+Jed Whedon added, "we're ready for if this is the end.
 We're definitely going to make it rewarding either way."
-The season ends with the agents having to make a choice between Coulson's life or saving the world, which was "where we were always going" when the showrunners were plotting out the season.
-By killing Fitz in "The End", but revealing there was another still in space journeying to the future, Bell noted it helped solve "the one time loop problem we had".
+The season ends with the agents having to make a choice between Phil Coulson's life or saving the world, which was "where we were always going" when the showrunners were plotting out the season.
+By killing Fitz in "The End", but revealing there was another still in space journeying to the future, Jeffrey Bell noted it helped solve "the one time loop problem we had".
 Whedon explained when deciding when to bring the characters back to the present, it was discussed to have them return to the diner where they were taken, but Fitz would still be there, so the group was brought back after Fitz left to avoid that problem, which "became this great opportunity.
 What we realized is the thing that would weirdly have the most impact, one of the most painful things that you can experience, could be then experienced and then, not brought back, but a loophole could be revealed."

-The showrunners spoke to not including a bonus scene at the end of "The End" to tease what would come, Tancharoen said, "We felt like it needed to end in Tahiti.
+The showrunners spoke to not including a bonus scene at the end of "The End" to tease what would come, Maurissa Tancharoen said, "We felt like it needed to end in Tahiti.
 To take away from that would be wrong."
 Bell added, "It's also, emotionally, about the two senior members of the team, who in a sense have retired to Tahiti, and there they are watching the future of S.H.I.E.L.D. fly off into a new adventure...
 It felt like a nice, succinct ending."
 Coulson's journey was always meant to end at Tahiti, something the showrunners revealed was decided since the start of the series.
 Whedon explained, "We thought it was a beautiful image...
 It's one of the things where you don't overthink it.
 We latched onto that and went, 'That will be great.'
 It's an emotional thing for him.
 We even heard from Mike Peterson that this was something he always wanted.
 Our big mystery in episode 1 was, "Never been to Tahiti."
 He doesn't know, and he can never know.
 And here he is, finding some sort of peace on that beach.
 We love that image and we were solid on it all the way."